Adarsh-dotin/Property_Price_Prediction/README.md

 ---

 ## Install dependencies:
-pip install -r requirements.txt
+- pip install -r requirements.txt
-Run the Jupyter Notebook to explore the analysis and model training: jupyter notebook
+- Run the Jupyter Notebook to explore the analysis and model training
+- jupyter notebook

 ---